Introduction

 IPF is included in the basic FreeBSD install as a kernel loadable module.
 The

-system will dynamically load this module at boot time when ipfilter_enable="YES"
+system will dynamically load this module at boot time when ipfilter_enable="YES" is added to rc.conf.
+The module enables logging and default

 pass all.
 To change the default to block all, add a